vt-vl-lab/reading_group/README.md

 ## Current Schedule

 ### Reading Group: Thursday 2PM - 3PM, Whittmore Hall 654
+Please let Jinwoo know what paper you are going to present and your summary by the end of Sunday of your presentation week.

 | Date       | Presenter     |  Topic     |
 |-------------|--------|--------|